 If one team is minus, then the other team is plus of the same number, so really you only need to see one of the numbers, to know the other.

 If the line on the Lakers was -5.5 instead of -5, you would have to bet 6 (and have the Lakers win by that much) in order to collect on a bet.
 If you bet just the -5 then some betting sites would at least give you your money back or a credit towards future use.

 A bet where you try to determine which team will cover the spread; not necessarily which team will win.
 It’s also known as ATS.

 What does “Over/Under” mean?

 Over/Under means the odds-makers picked the most likely total combined score of both teams.
-For example in an NFL game with the Jaguars vs Dallas the over/under is 37.
+For example, in an NFL game with the Jaguars vs Dallas, the over/under is 37.
 You can either bet on either “over” or “under”.
 Over, is if the two scores added up at the end, total to over 37.
 Under is if when you add them together, they’re less than 37.
 If the total is 37, it’s a tie, or “push” again.

 One last thing…

-If your anything like me and math is not your strongest suit, you will have to read that a couple dozen times to fully understand it.
+If you are anything like me and math is not your strongest suit, you will have to read that a couple dozen times to fully understand it.
 It took a while to find a clear answer on these questions but saved a lot of time from pretending to understand and trying not to look confused if someone were to explain this to me in person.

 Editor’s note: This article was originally published in 2017 but spruced up in 2022